Wednesday, April 8, 2020

 Embed from Getty Images

-They talked for more than an hour, and Kira accepted Louis Ferdinand’s proposal of marriage.
-But rather than wait until later that morning on Christmas eve, they proceeded to wake Wladimir as well as the Crown Prince and Princess, all of whom gave their blessings.
-But an official announcement could not be made until the Kaiser in Door gave his permission for the marriage.
+After talking for an hour, Kira accepted Louis Ferdinand’s marriage proposal.
+But rather than wait until later that morning on Christmas Eve, they proceeded to wake Wladimir and the Crown Prince and Princess, all of whom gave their blessings.
+But an official announcement could not be made until Kaiser Wilhelm in Doorn gave his permission for the marriage.

-The formal announcement came on December 29, 1937, when Kira and Louis Ferdinand joined the Kaiser and other members of the family at a dinner at Doorn.
-Neither the Crown Prince, who was suffering from a cold, nor Grand Duke Kirill, who was at home in St. Briac, were able to attend the celebration.
-The couple sent a telegram to Grand Duke Kirill with the news that they were engaged to be married and added that the Kaiser was delighted.
-Grand Duke Wladimir was the only member of Kira’s family who was at the dinner.
+The formal announcement came on December 29, 1937, when Kira and Louis Ferdinand joined the Kaiser and other family members at a dinner at Doorn.
+Neither the Crown Prince, suffering from a cold, nor Grand Duke Kirill, who was at home in St. Briac, attended the celebration.
+Grand Duke Kirill was sent a telegram by Kira and Louis Ferdinand, announcing the engagement, adding the Kaiser was also delighted.
+Grand Duke Wladimir was the only member of Kira’s family who attended the dinner.

 Crown Princess Juliana of the Netherlands telephoned Kira to offer her good wishes and excitement at the news.